DataDog/documentation/content/en/tracing/setup/dotnet.md

 `DD_DISABLED_INTEGRATIONS`   | `DisabledIntegrationNames` | Sets a list of integrations to disable.
 All other integrations remain enabled.
 If not set, all integrations are enabled.
 Supports multiple values separated with semicolons.
 Valid values are the integration names listed in the [Integrations][4] section above.                           |
 `DD_TRACE_ANALYTICS_ENABLED` | `AnalyticsEnabled`         | Shorthand that enables default Trace Search and Analytics settings for web framework integrations.
 Valid values are: `true` or `false` (default).                                                                                                                                            |

 The following table lists settings that can be set for each integration.
 The first column, _Setting Name_, indicates the variable name used when using environment variables or configuration files.
-The second column, _Propery Name_, indicates the name of the propery on the `IntegrationSettings` class when changing the equivalent setting in the code.
+The second column, _Propery Name_, indicates the name of the equivalent propery on the `IntegrationSettings` class when changing settings in the code.
 Access these properties through the `TracerSettings.Integrations[string integrationName]` indexer.
 Integration names are listed in the [Integrations][4] section above.

 Setting Name                             | Property Name              | Description                                                                                                                        |
 ---------------------------------------- | -------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- |